Go Try, Go Explore, Go Build

 One of the best things about the cloud is the flexibility it gives me to try new things and push the boundaries of the modus operandi.
-After spending more than 15 years spearheading IT innovations across a variety of organizations, I’ve learned that the cloud can provide the speed, scalability, and savings that have the ability to enhance business outcomes and set you apart.
+After spending more than 15 years spearheading IT innovations across a variety of organizations, I’ve learned that the cloud has the ability to enhance business outcomes.
+No matter how good things seem, I believe there’s always an opportunity to do better.

-If you are like me, you see the cloud as providing the agility needed to evolve beyond the status quo and find ways to advance our technology and business.
-Don’t get me wrong—there doesn’t have to be a big hole in an environment that needs filling or a critical issue to fix to justify migrating to cloud computing.
+For me, leadership is about the relentless pursuit to improve, seek out blind spots, and learn new methods that drive better outcomes.
+If you are like me, you see the cloud as providing the agility needed to rebel against the status quo and find ways to advance our businesses.
+Don’t get me wrong—there doesn’t have to be a big hole in an environment that needs filling or a critical issue to fix.
 There just has to be an agreement that we can do better, move faster, and reduce cost.

-The good news about building in the cloud is that the changes you make don’t always have to be monumental.
+The good news about using the cloud to drive your business forward is that the changes you make don’t always have to be monumental.
 In fact, small, incremental changes make a significant difference over the life time of a deployment—a one percent change today can make a substantial difference over a year.
-By focusing on small wins on a regular basis, you can significantly drive change and digital transformation.
+By focusing on small wins on a regular basis, you can significantly grow a business.
 But before moving forward on any cloud tasks, we must first do the critical step of assessing where we are today so that we can move forward with purpose.

 Assessment methods are critical to determining where you are at any given moment, and whether or not you’re improving.
 There are three primary assessment methods: Manual or subject matter expert (SME)-driven, guided or scripted, and automated.
 Let’s take a closer look at the pros and cons of each approach.